Are You A Gold Digger In Your Relationship With Hashem

 This son is a gold digger who wants to get everything from his father.
 In addition, he wants to be rewarded and paid for the things that are normal and expected from every son to contribute.

-There are Jews who follow in the same pattern.
+There are people who follow in the same pattern.
 They follow the Torah commandments in order to get returns, favors and rewards from Hashem for everything they do.
-If their expected reward or favors do not arrive at their expected time, some become angry, while others question Hashem and Judaism.
+If the expected reward or favor does not arrive at their expected time, some become angry, while others question Hashem and Judaism.

 When Hashem gave us the Torah, we as a Jewish Nation accepted the Torah, we said נעשה ונשמע